O. Guy Morley

 “Well, so you sound as if you were blaming others but you claim that you are not.”
 I interjected.

 “Right.
 It does sound contradictory.
 But bear with me.
 I came to this realization gradually.
 When I was elected, I did think that I was more powerful than I actually was and that I was able to keep my promise.
 That was naive.
 Now, before moving on, let’s take a look at the current President.
 He thinks that he has the power to control our country as he pleases.
 Well, every President in the past must have had this quality.
 If you were not power-hungry, you wouldn’t run for the office.
-However, the current President is the extreme and quite different from any of the past Presidents.
+However, the current President is an extreme and quite different from any of the past Presidents.
 The past Presidents mixed their use of power with common sense people skills.
 But due to the lack of common sense and basic skills, this President doesn’t understand the necessity of other factors.
 So, in the end, he keeps abusing the power.
 I just used the word ‘abuse’ because that’s what he really does.”

 Mr. Abomo hesitated a little.
 “Sorry, it’s not my main point to attack the current president, at least in this interview.
 But his style is the perfect example to make my point.
 Now, back to my Presidency.
 It’s extremely embarrassing to say this.
 But let me be honest.
 I was somewhat like the current President.
 But I was able to sense what was wrong.
 Whenever I tried to force on other people what I believed right.
 There was strong resistance.
 For example, you know that I believe in universal healthcare.
 So, that was one of the first on my agenda that I tried to address.
 I tried to implement the plan drafted by my advisory committee.
 But then, I was not at all prepared for the strong resistance from every corner of the country.
 Insurance and pharmaceutical companies were upset.
 Small businesses felt confused.
 Even potential beneficiaries didn’t understand the benefits.
 Everything.